Safe Sport Reporting

-The role of the independent third party is not to:
+The role of the Independent Third Party (ITP) is not to:

-- receive complaints about operational matters such as fee disputes and refunds;
+- Address complaints about operational matters such as fee disputes and refunds;

 - All reports will be kept entirely confidential, in line with the wishes of the person making the complaint.
-This includes confidentiality from Hockey Canada and Member association staff.
+This includes confidentiality from Hockey Canada and Member.

-- Complaints are taken seriously and rigorously examined.
+- All complaints are taken seriously and rigorously examined.

-The Independent Third Party is staffed by a number of diverse professionals reflecting both gender and racial diversity.
+The Independent Third Party (ITP) is staffed by professionals reflecting both gender and racial diversity.
 Service is available in both French and English.

 Additional resources will be developed as the Independent Third Party continues its work and analyzes the ongoing needs to ensure a safe and trauma-informed complaint mechanism.